 As thought leaders, universities and colleges need to ensure that the tenets of academic freedom on the campus are protected as fiercely as the security of the network.

 SafeConnect provides the flexibility to select and use only the policy modules needed to satisfy the requirements of yoursecurity plan.
 The University can implement the policy modules standard to the SafeConnect solution including compliance with anti-virus, anti-spyware, Microsoft OS patches, peer-to-peer file sharing, as well as registration and authentication.
 Custom policies can also be created based on the existence or non-existence of file types, registry settings, services, and processes on endpoint devices.
 Click here to view a case study including academic freedom. .

 For many schools, available resources in residence halls have grown to include wireless access, high speed internet access, and voice over IP services.
 Learn how SafeConnect can help Network Managers strike a balance between the conveniences of providing network access to the very edge and maintaining security and acceptable use policies.
 To learn more about SafeConnect for ResNet, please click here.

-Impulse Point is committed to helping colleges and universities address the Higher Education Opportunity Act and P2P file sharing requirements.
-Beyond traditional NAC capabilities, SafeConnect includes a Peer-to-Peer (P2P) File Sharing Module that notifies students of prohibited software, helps to educate them on the dangers associated with illegal downloading, and encourages legal online music procurement.
+Impulse is committed to helping colleges and universities address the Higher Education Opportunity Act and P2P file sharing requirements.
+Beyond traditional capabilities, SafeConnect includes a Peer-to-Peer (P2P) File Sharing Module that notifies students of prohibited software, helps to educate them on the dangers associated with illegal downloading, and encourages legal online music procurement.
 Click here to learn more about P2P file sharing and HEOA compliance.